Oscardelario/Oscardelario/README.md

 <h1 align="center">Hi There 👋  Im Oscar ✨ </h1>

 <p align="left">
-Passionate about cybersecurity, Artificial Intelligence, and Machine Learning.
-I’m driven by exploring how technology can protect, transform, and enhance the digital world.
-I enjoy learning, sharing ideas, and taking on projects that are technically and intellectually challenging.
-Always open to connecting and collaborating on innovative initiatives.
+For as long as I can remember, I have been fascinated by how technology can protect, transform, and shape the digital world.
+This constant curiosity led me to develop a deep interest in cybersecurity, as well as in Artificial Intelligence and Machine Learning—fields I consider essential for addressing today’s and tomorrow’s technological challenges.
+I firmly believe that learning is a continuous journey.

+I enjoy expanding my knowledge, developing new skills, and staying up to date with the latest trends in cybersecurity and applied AI.
+I am particularly motivated by exploring how Machine Learning can contribute to threat detection, process automation, and improved decision-making in digital environments.

+I like surrounding myself with innovative-minded people, sharing ideas, and participating in projects that present both intellectual and technical challenges.
+I am convinced that technology, when used responsibly, has tremendous potential to generate a positive impact.
+If we share interests, or if you simply want to connect and exchange ideas, I would be delighted to do so and explore new opportunities.

 📫 Contact: **oscardelario@gmail.com**
 <p align="left">